henrybauer/AutoAsparagus/README.md

 See http://wiki.kerbalspaceprogram.com/wiki/Tutorial:Asparagus_Staging

 * How do I install this mod?
-Same as any other mod, put the 'AutoAsparagus' and '000_Toolbar' folders in GameData.
+Same as any other mod, put the 'AutoAsparagus' folder in GameData.
 See also http://wiki.kerbalspaceprogram.com/wiki/Addon#How_to_install_addons

 * More info
-See http://forum.kerbalspaceprogram.com/threads/61238-AutoAsparagus-v0-4 for more info
+See http://forum.kerbalspaceprogram.com/threads/61238 for more info